DanieLeeuwner/JSZPL/README.md

 #### Spacing

-Spacing is used by margin and padding properites.
+Spacing is used by margin and padding properties.
 It contains sub-properties for left, top, right, and bottom numeric values.

 Spacing constructor supports 0, 1, 2, and 4 parameters.